ric2b/Vivaldi-browser/chromium/tools/gn/docs/reference.md

         output_name if one is manually specified for it) if the prefix is not already there.
 The result will show up in the
         {{output_name}} substitution pattern.

+        Individual targets can opt-out of the output prefix by setting: output_prefix_override = true
+        (see "gn help output_prefix_override").

         This is typically used to prepend "lib" to libraries on Posix systems: